 The US experienced similar game console search trends.
 16,670,340 (170% increase from February to March) search terms were recorded during March relating to Nintendo Switch, Playstation and Xbox.
 In April, searches increased to 29,274,020 (76%).

 Due to the increase in demand, consumers have experienced Nintendo Switch shortages across the US and the UK, with the console sold out at most retailers, including Amazon and Game.
-Whilst the console is back in stock and available to buy from the official Nintendo website in the US, it is not yet available in the UK.
-However, despite COVID-19 slowing production lines, PlayStation fans don't need to worry quite yet as Sony is said to still be on track to release PlayStation 5 late 2020, however there may be reduced units available.
+However, despite COVID-19 slowing production lines, PlayStation fans didn't have to worry as it was released in November.
+Check out our PlayStation 5 review.

 In March, 'online board games' was googled an extra 19,800 times compared to previous months, with 'online board games with friends' searches increasing by 14,171% since February! 'monopoly online' and 'chess online' were both popular searches in the UK with an extra 49,500 extra searches combined in March compared to February.

 Similar traffic was recorded across the pond in the USA with 'online board games with friends' searches increasing 12,556% from February to March.

 Online Trivial Pursuit was the most popular board game analysed.
 Searches increased 1,608% from 1,300 in February to 22,200 in April.
 However, ‘Monopoly online’ recorded the greatest increase in actual searches from 22,200 in February to 110,000 in April.